 The software is always running in the background, so you won’t have to worry about turning it on or manually updating it.
 If you want more protection or functionality, AVG also offers paid add-on services, like a secure VPN, computer tune-up software, or premium tech support.

-Sophos Antivirus Mac Home Premium ($42/year subscription) is powerful, unfussy protection software that’s great for concerned parents.
+Sophos Home ($44.99 per year subscription) is powerful, unfussy software that’s great for family-wide security and privacy.
 If you know your kid needs to access the internet for school or to talk to friends, it’s nice to have a way to control what they are able to access.
 Sophos keeps a log of every attempt to access a prohibited page.
 It can also be set up to just provide a warning that the page visit will be logged should they decide to click through and visit the site anyway.

 In addition to peace of mind, Sophos offers robust features and a few extras that are just plain nice to have, like device webcam and microphone access protection, premium customer support, and a license that covers up to 10 devices, including Windows devices.
 Sophos also offers a free trial of the Premium version in case you want to see what the program can do before you pay for it.
 With such well-rounded features (and a few handy extras), Sophos is a great option for parents and everyone else alike.